To achieve the best possible results, a number of strategies can be used to prepare for the Victoria Police Entrance Examination.

 - Practice scanning an article before you read it in full, as this will give you an understanding of what it’s about before you read the details.

-- After reading a newspaper article, write a summary of the main points and key supporting evidence.
+- After reading a newspaper article, type out a summary of the main points and key supporting evidence.

-- Watch something on television or YouTube and then write a description of what you saw, and a summary of the footage.
+- Watch something on television or YouTube and then type out a description of what you saw, and a summary of the footage.

 - Re-read your pieces of writing the next day - be critical about your work and challenge yourself to find areas you can improve.